jzheng23/jzheng23/README.md

-- 👋 Hi, I’m Jian Zheng, a PhD student at University of Maryland, College Park.
+- 👋 Hi, I’m Jian Zheng, a PhD candidate at University of Maryland, College Park.
-- 👀 I’m interested in ...
+- 👀 I’m interested in digital well-being, work-life balance, and generally humam-computer interaction.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning linux.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on dynamically monitoring problematic smartphone usage.
-- 📫 How to reach me ...
+- 📫 How to reach me: jzheng23@umd.edu

 <!---
 jzheng23/jzheng23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.